Part ofClaude AI Features: Everything It Can Do (2026)

 Our rule of thumb: stay free until you hit the five-hour wall more than once a week, then move to Claude Pro.
 If you're leaning on the app for real work all day, the higher Claude Max tiers stop the throttling entirely.

-Five practical tips for the Claude mobile app
+Five practical tips for using Claude on your phone

 A few habits that made the Claude mobile app genuinely useful for us rather than a novelty: